-My friend ordered them for me and I paid right at $300 for 2 double rolls of grasscloth, which comes out to about $15 per yard.
+My friend ordered them for me and I paid right at $300 for 2 double wallpaper rolls of grasscloth, which comes out to about $15 per yard.
 Now this was to go above the tall wainscot in the dining room and even that small amount of wall takes more than you think.
 Each roll has 4 yards of paper, so 8 yards on a double roll.
 I was going to add some to one wall in living room too to tie those rooms together.
-I got an estimate from a local wallpaper hanger for $300 to install all the wallpaper, so I was good to go.
+I got an estimate from a local wallpaper hanger for $300 to install all the wallpaper with adhesive, so I was good to go.

 The paper came in, the installer came to my house and in just a couple of hours I had wallpaper hung in the dining room.
 I was in the other room as the installer moved around the dining room walls.
 At one point I went in and noticed that one sheet of paper was quite a bit lighter than the others around it, in fact it was gradient and looked light, medium, to dark.
 The installer mentioned that color variation, but was already turning the corner from where the lighter paper was.
 I probably should have stopped him right then and there and took at look at both rolls of paper, but somehow I spaced out, didn’t do that and let him continue.
 I loved the paper and knew that there were going to be shading differences in a natural product like this, but wasn’t expecting the big difference in coloring from sheet to sheet.

 Mark came home and immediately zoned in on the lighter sheets.
 They were obvious in one main focal point area of the dining room and we talked about it.
 He definitely couldn’t live with it and the more I looked at it, I was sick about it.
 I think I had tried to talk myself into being OK with it.